Confusion Matrix Metrics Calculator

 - Enter FN: positives incorrectly predicted as negative (misses).

 Tip: These fields are counts (non‑negative integers).
-If you’re working from a dataset, they should sum to the total number of evaluated examples.
+If you are entering a dataset summary, TP + FP + TN + FN should equal the total number of evaluated examples.

 | Predicted Positive | Predicted Negative | |